Coagulation equations for aerosol dynamics: Discrete multi-component coagulation equation with constant kernel

-\begin{remark} In \cite{MP04} it was proven that $n(x,t)= t^{-2} \exp\left(-\frac{x}{t}\right)$ is in fact the limit of a rescaled solution, provided the initial mass is either finite, which includes the case treated in this Section, or its distribution function diverges sufficiently weakly. \end{remark} We also consider an approximation of the function $g$
+\begin{remark} In \cite{MP04} it is shown that the solution to the continuous one-component equation with constant kernel does approach the form $f(x,t)= t^{-2} \exp\left(-\frac{x}{t}\right)$ for large times, provided the initial mass is either finite, which includes the case treated in this Section, or its mass distribution function diverges sufficiently weakly. \end{remark} We also consider an approximation of the function $g$

 where $|\alpha|_-^2 = \frac{1}{d} \sum\limits_{i,j=1}^d (\alpha_i-\alpha_j)^2$ denotes the generalized mass difference variable.
 Using \eqref{eq:approx_n1d} and \eqref{eq:approx_g} in \eqref{eq:sol_multiD} we obtain for large $t$ and $|\alpha|$ the approximation